bytecodealliance/regalloc2/doc/DESIGN.md

   preg.

 - If not a move:
-  - for each program point [after, before]:
-    - for each operand at this point(\*):
+  - for each program point [after, before], for each operand at this point(\*):
     - if a def or mod:
       - if not currently live, this is a dead def; create an empty LR.
     - if a def:
       - set the start of the LR for this vreg to this point.
       - set as dead.
     - if a use:
       - create LR if not live, with start at beginning of block.

 - Else, if a move:
   - simple case (no pinned vregs):